Velocima/luke-react/README.md

-# Portfolio for Luke Hartley
+# Portfolio website for Luke Hartley

-## A create-react-app project